 Outcome-based evaluation is explored and development of a comprehensive evaluation blueprint for a selected field setting is included.
 The impact of external accreditation criteria is explored.
-An overview of the evaluation research process and its importance to stakeholders and policy makers is included.
+An overview

 Prerequisite: DEL 610

 DEL 614 Research in Education Leadership

 This course examines the micro and macro aspects of leadership in education; from the classroom, up to the state level of education.
 Significant leadership theories will be examined by (a) models, (b) practices, and (c) contexts within a stable as well as a changing environment.
 The student will learn to recognize various styles and speculate which will be more effective in given situations.
 Decisions will be grounded in recent literature in leadership.
 Students will conduct either a review of the literature, or an independent research study that addresses a particular issue or topic in educational leadership that is of particular interest to their professional goals.